About velocity charts

 Velocity charts reveal how much work you can reasonably commit to, which is especially helpful when planning sprints.
 And because they only use real GitHub data, there's no question as to whether the information is accurate.

-How does the Velocity chart get created?
+How does the velocity chart get created?

 If you have connected repositories together, your Velocity Charts will pull in data from more than one GitHub repo – giving you an even more accurate idea of your speed.

-Using labels on the Velocity Chart
+Using labels on the velocity chart

-Adding labels to the Velocity Chart allows teams to break down how many story points were closed sprint-over-sprint using a subset of data.
+Adding labels to the velocity chart allows teams to break down how many story points were closed sprint-over-sprint using a subset of data.
 This gives additional insight on how team efforts have been spent over the last sprints.

 Using label tracking, teams will be able to detect trends to improve processes, increase productivity, and stay agile.
-For example, adding the bug and urgent labels to your Velocity Report provides answers to questions, such as “How much of our time was spent addressing urgent bugs over the last few sprints?” or “How has our new QA/Code Review process been working to address bugs before releasing?”
+For example, adding the bug and urgent labels to your velocity report provides answers to questions, such as “How much of our time was spent addressing urgent bugs over the last few sprints?” or “How has our new QA/Code Review process been working to address bugs before releasing?”

 More insights empower teams to take action and stay agile, encouraging continuous improvement.

-Filter out Milestones for more accurate averages
+Filter out sprints for more accurate averages

 Velocity Charts are meant to provide insights on how much work your team can realistically tackle.
-During short sprints of work, holidays, spikes to setup projects, or other downtimes, it's important to filter these time periods out of your average velocity to truly reflect the capacity of your team.
+During short sprints of work, holidays, spikes to set up projects, or other downtimes, it's important to filter these time periods out of your average velocity to truly reflect the capacity of your team.

-Export your Velocity Report
+Export your velocity report